bcanfield/nextjs-pwa-webpush-template/README.md

 ## Quick Start
-**Change the site config at [site-config.ts](https://github.com/bcanfield/nextjs-pwa-webpush-template/blob/main/lib/site-config.ts)** <br/>Changing values here will update your PWA config such as your Web Manifest, Metadata, and Generated Images
+**Customize the site config at [site-config.ts](https://github.com/bcanfield/nextjs-pwa-webpush-template/blob/main/lib/site-config.ts)** <br/>*Modifying values here will update your PWA config such as your Web Manifest, Metadata, and Generated Images*

-**Change your app icon in [custom-icon.tsx](https://github.com/bcanfield/nextjs-pwa-webpush-template/blob/main/app/_icons/custom-icon.tsx)**<br/> This icon will be used to generate almost all of the PWA visual assets
+**Change the app icon in [custom-icon.tsx](https://github.com/bcanfield/nextjs-pwa-webpush-template/blob/main/app/_icons/custom-icon.tsx)**<br/> *This icon will be used to generate almost all of the PWA visual assets*

-**Generate new Apple Splash Screens in [public/splash_screens](https://github.com/bcanfield/nextjs-pwa-webpush-template/blob/main/public/splash_screens)**<br/> We are using [this](https://progressier.com/pwa-icons-and-ios-splash-screen-generator) free generator.
-This should give you a zip file containing a folder called `splash_screens`, which you can use to replace the existing folder referenced above.
+**Generate new Apple Splash Screens in [public/splash_screens](https://github.com/bcanfield/nextjs-pwa-webpush-template/blob/main/public/splash_screens)**<br/> *We are using [this](https://progressier.com/pwa-icons-and-ios-splash-screen-generator) free generator.
+This will give you a zip file containing a folder called `splash_screens`, which you can use to replace the existing folder.*

 ## Key PWA Concepts